Counties without coronavirus are mostly rural, poor

 At the same time, counties with zero positive tests for COVID-19 have a higher median age and higher proportion of people older than 60 — the most vulnerable to severe effects of the virus — and far fewer intensive care beds should they fall sick.
 Median household income is lower, too, potentially limiting health care options.

 The demographics of these counties hold major implications as the Trump administration develops guidelines to rate counties by risk of the virus spreading, empowering local officials to revise social distancing orders that have sent much of the U.S. economy into free fall.
-President Donald Trump on Sunday extended the country’s voluntary national shutdown for a month, significantly changing his tone on the coronavirus pandemic.
+President Donald Trump has targeted a return to a semblance of normalcy for the economy by Easter Sunday, April 12.

 Experts in infectious disease see an opportunity in slowing the spread of coronavirus in remote areas of the country that benefit from “natural” social distancing and isolation, if initial cases are detected and quarantined aggressively.
 That can buy rural health care networks time to provide robust care and reduce mortality.